Episode 21: "The Secret(s) of Castle McDuck!" 8/4/18

 Starring: Scrooge McDuck, Dewey Duck, Huey Duck, and Louie Duck

-Featuring: Fergus McDuck, Downy McDuck, The Demon Dog of Castle McDuck, and the Ghosts of Castle McDuck
+Featuring: Fergus McDuck, Downy McDuck, and The Demon Dog of Castle McDuck

 Setting: Dismal Downs, Scotland (Castle McDuck)